Sukunabikona: Adventures with Ōkuninushi

-One day while Ōkuninushi was at the Cape of Miho, he saw a small boat on the whitecap waves.
+One day while Ōkuninushi was at Miho Bay, he saw a small boat on the whitecap waves.
 The boat was made of a Metaplexis pod.
-Inside was a small dwarf, no bigger than a thumb. Ōkuninushi picked him up, and Sukuna-biko bit him on the cheek. Ōkuninushi asked him his name, but he wouldn't reply.
-Then a nearby toad said to bring Sukuna-biko to Kuebiko the kami of agriculture, as the scarecrow god would know.
+Inside was a small dwarf, no bigger than a thumb. Ōkuninushi picked him up, and Sukuna-biko-na bit him on the cheek. Ōkuninushi asked him his name, but he would not reply.
+Then a nearby toad said to bring Sukuna-biko-na to Kuebiko the kami of agriculture, as the scarecrow god would know.
 When Kuebiko saw the dwarf, he said "That is Sukuna son of Kami-Musubi."
-Kamimusubi is part of the primordial creator trinity with Takami musumi and Ame no minaka Nushi. Ōkuninushi was shocked that such a small being could be the son of such a powerful creator goddess.
+Kamimusubi is part of the primordial creator trinity with Takamimusubi and Ame-no-Minakanushi. Ōkuninushi was shocked that such a small being could be the son of such a powerful creator goddess.

-Ōkuninushi brought Sukuna-biko to Kami-Musubi, who said that yes, he was her son, and that he fell out of her fingers. Ōkuninushi was on a quest to continue the creation of the Central Reed Plain and unite the people.
-She decreed that the two would work together to help finish building Izama, and they joined forces to help build the land.
+Ōkuninushi brought Sukuna-biko-na to Kami-Musubi, who said that yes, he was her son, and that he fell out of her fingers. Ōkuninushi was on a quest to continue the creation of the Central Reed Plain and unite the people.
+She decreed that the two would work together to help finish building Izumo, and they joined forces to help build the land.

-Tradition holds that Sukuna left the world at Awaji Island by climbing a grain of millet, which then dipped under his weight and rebounded, flinging him into Tokoyo no Kuni.
+Tradition holds that Sukuna-biko-na left this world at Awaji Island by climbing a grain of millet, which then dipped under his weight and rebounded, flinging him into Tokoyo no Kuni.

-As part of his quest to help Okuniushi complete construction of the land, Sukunahikona invented medicines and cures for illnesses and diseases, including magical spells for protection.
+As part of his quest to help Ōkuninushi complete construction of the land, Sukuna-biko-na invented medicines and cures for illnesses and diseases, including magical spells for protection.
 In addition to his other domains, he is a master of magic and wizardry.
 His ascension into space, rather than a natural death, makes him a Marebito.